ashish0322/mrx_inventory/README.md

 You can now open `coverage.html` in your browser

 # Usage
-The mrx-inventoy program is a daemon, that will listen for commands on TCP port 8333 by default.
+The mrx-inventory program is a daemon, that will listen for commands on TCP port 8333 by default.
 You can start it like this

 	$ ./mrx-inventory

 This will constantly display the last report.
-In order to interact with the daemon, a tool like netcat will be very useful  For example, you could interact wit the daemon like this:
+In order to interact with the daemon, a tool like netcat will be very useful  For example, you could interact with the daemon like this:

 	$ echo -n "create BaconNinjaThing 15.00 204.38" | nc localhost 8333
 	$ echo -n "create MiniPizza 0.03 1.01" | nc localhost 8333